 Please note: that this person is NOT supposed to repair the pump, he/she is just responsible for the daily operation, such as opening and closing the pump when needed, organizing the fetching of water in case of high demand, keeping livestock away from the pump and cleaning of the area around the pump.

 Sometimes the HPC is paid (about US$ 10,- to max 20 US$ per month) for this activity, this is up to the community, or up to the user group of the pump to decide.

 When people should pay a fixed amount per bucket, best is that they pay directly to the HPC.
 In that case, we advise using "BlueCoins" to pay for a bucket of 20 liters of water.
 BlueCoins make payment easier and can be obtained with the BluePump country dealer.

 The Regional Pump Mechanic (RPM).

-The Regional Pump Mechanic assist communities in the unlikely case of a Murphy problem.
+The Regional Pump Mechanic assists communities in the unlikely case of a Murphy problem.
 They are trained and supported by the BluePump Country representative as well as by the Local Districts Water officer (LDW).

-In case of a problem with the pump, the pump Caretaker will aks the RPM or the DWO for assistance, whatever is more easy.
+In case of a problem with the pump, the pump Caretaker will aks the RPM or the DWO for assistance, whatever is easier.
 After fixing the problem, the RPM will receive a fixed contribution from the pump caretaker and report back to the DWO on the kind of the problem.
 The DWO will pay the rest of the bill and his travel expenses.